kptdev/kpt/site/guides/namespace-provisioning-ui.md

 _If you don't have a UI installed, follow the steps in the [UI installation guide](guides/porch-ui-installation.md) to install the UI._

+You will also need two new git repositories.
+The first repository will be where the reusable kpt packages will live.
+The second repository is where the instances of packages that will be deployed to a Kubernetes cluster will live.
+Users will create deployable packages from the packages in the blueprint repo.

 ## Repository Registration

 ### Registering blueprint repository

-To register a blueprint repository, start by clicking the `Register Repository` button in the upper right corner.
+Start by clicking the `Register Repository` button in the upper right corner to register a blueprint repository.
 Enter the following details in the Register Repository flow:

 - In `Repository Details`, the Repository URL is the clone URL from your